How funding works

 - any beneficial ownerships or holdings in a business

-We'll request a copy of certified accounts or any other details that may be needed to assess an award.
+We will request a copy of certified accounts or any other details that may be needed to assess an award.

 Exceptional circumstances don't include retirement or the decision to give up paid employment.